 As technologies continue altering consumer behaviour, customers no longer merely purchase products or order services; they hunt for the pleasant journeys and emotions a brand can give them.
 Let’s find out how to give your customers these emotions.

-In particular, millennials, who are expected to lead in spending power by 2020, are looking for “individualized, seamless brand relationships akin to the relationships they have with friends and family members.”
+In particular, millennials are looking for “individualized, seamless brand relationships akin to the relationships they have with friends and family members.”

 A warm welcome is the first step toward customer satisfaction.
 For this, luxury companies use highly personalized user onboarding.
 After a user has registered in XOJet, a client representative offers to schedule a call with a concierge.
 The concierge explains how XOJet works and answers all questions.
 Below, we discuss in detail how a concierge service should work.